With an eye on faltering rupee, RBI to raise rates next week: Reuters poll

 “Although the high growth rate in Q2 might be partly attributed to favourable base effects ... the underlying dynamics of the Indian economy shows that virtually all high-frequency data is flashing green,” said Hugo Erken, senior economist at Rabobank.

-Just over half of 49 respondents who answered an additional question said the biggest economic risk over the coming year was higher fuel prices.
+The deficit is now forecast to widen further to 2.8 percent of GDP in 2018-19, mainly driven by higher fuel prices, which just over half of nearly 50 respondents also said was the biggest risk to economic growth.

-The escalating U.S.-China trade war has not had a major impact on India so far but has spurred on a broad selloff in emerging market assets since the beginning of this year.
+The escalating U.S.-China trade war has not had a major impact on India so far but has spurred on a broad sell-off in emerging market assets in recent months.

-The sharp fall in the rupee has not stirred much worry about inflation, however, which was just under 3.7 percent in August, slightly below the 4 percent where the RBI prefers it to be.
+Still, the sharp fall in the rupee has not stirred much worry about inflation, which was just under 3.7 percent in August, slightly below the RBI’s 4 percent target.

-It is expected to average 4.1 percent this quarter and next, but rise to 5 percent by the middle of 2019 - significantly lower than the predictions in the last poll two months ago.
+While it is expected to average a touch above the RBI’s target this quarter and next - significantly lower than the predictions in the last poll two months ago, retail inflation is forecast to rise to 5 percent by the middle of 2019.

 Economists were almost evenly split on whether a weaker rupee posed the biggest upside risk to inflation, with 26 of 51 respondents saying it was.

-But even if the RBI raises rates on Oct.
-4, it will still struggle to keep up with the Fed, which is expected to keep tighten policy well into next year.
+But even if the RBI hikes on Oct.
+5 and follows up next year as expected, it will struggle to keep up with the projected pace of U.S. Federal Reserve rate hikes.

-“The RBI will have to do more, though that looks unlikely on the grounds of on-target inflation and stress in the financial sector,” Prakash Sakpal, Asia economist at ING, wrote in a research note.
+“The RBI will have to do more, though that looks unlikely on the grounds of on-target inflation and stress in the financial sector,” noted Prakash Sakpal, Asia economist at ING.